neway-aragaw/g4family/README.md

 # g4family
 this is the mini project
-aimed to share ideas and concepted and the design was selected random
+aimed at sharing ideas and concepts
+-and the design was selected randomly